Preventing MRSA in Athletes

 hygiene, such as skipping hand-washing before and after sports, can also contribute

-to MRSA, as can injuries that allow the bacteria to enter the skin.
-The MRSA bacteria
+to MRSA.
+Injuries that allow the bacteria to enter the skin.
+The MRSA bacteria can

-can creep into the body through any open cut or wound, causing an infection.
+creep into the body through any open cut or wound.
+This causes an infection.

 How is MRSA spread?